GREAT QUESTION!

 Crying

-When you cry, your tear ducts are working overtime.
+When you cry, your tear ducts work overtime.

 Cold weather